ffont/source/README.md

 fab compile-macos
 ```

-This will create *Release* versions of Source (VST3, VST2, AU and Standalone) ready to work on the mac.
+This will create *Release* versions of SOURCE (VST3, VST2, AU and Standalone) ready to work on the mac.
 If you need *Debug* build, you can run `fab compile-macos-debug`.

 **NOTE**: macOS build targets include a *pre-build shell script* phase which generates the `BinaryData.h/.cpp` files needed for the plugin to include up-to-date resources (mainly `index.html`).
 These files are generated with the `BinaryBuilder` util provided in the JUCE codebase. `BinaryBuilder` is compiled as part of the build process so you should encounter no issues with that.

 **NOTE 2**: macOS build targets require `openssl` to implement the HTTPS sevrer that hosts the plugin UI.
 Install by using `brew install openssl`.

-**NOTE 3**: Source requires a Freesound API key to connect to Freesound.
+**NOTE 3**: SOURCE requires a Freesound API key to connect to Freesound.
 You should make an account in Freesound (if you don't have one) and go to [this URL to generate an APi key](https://freesound.org/apiv2/apply).
 Then you should edit the file `/source/SourceSampler/Source/api_key.example.h`, add your key, and then then save and rename the file to `/source/SourceSampler/Source/api_key.h`.

 **NOTE 4**: For development you might need to edit the `SourceSampler.jucer` Projucer file.
 To do that, you need a compatible version of Projucer installed.
 You can compile it (for macOS) from JUCE source files using a the *Fabric 2* Python script running: `fab compile-projucer-macos`.
 The generated executable will be in `/source/SourceSampler/3rdParty/JUCE/extras/Projucer/Builds/MacOSX/build/Release/Projucer.app`.

 **NOTE 5**: It should be very easy to adapt these instructions for Windows or Linux.
 You'll basically need to create an exporter for these other platforms an make small changes to compile `BinaryBuilder`, `Projucer` and install/link the dependencies.

-**NOTE 6**: Source is configured to build a VST2 version of the plugin (together with VST3, AudioUnit and StandAlone).
+**NOTE 6**: SOURCE is configured to build a VST2 version of the plugin (together with VST3, AudioUnit and StandAlone).
 VST2 is currently only needed for the ELK build as there still seem to be some issues with JUCE6 + VST3 in linux.
 However, VST is not really needed for the macOS compilation.
 If you don't have the VST2 SDK, just open `SourceSampler.jucer` and untick `VST Legacy` option.

 ### Build plugin for ELK platform

-To build Source for ELK Audio OS you need to cross-compile it from your development computer.
+To build SOURCE for ELK Audio OS you need to cross-compile it from your development computer.
 To do that, I use a Docker-based solution on macOS.
 The instructions here are therefore for cross-compiling from macOS and using Docker.
 For cross-compilation from Linux it should be simpler and you should refer to the ELK docs.

 To do the cross compilation (and also deployment to the board) I prepared a Python script using [Fabric 2](http://www.fabfile.org) so I assume you have a Python 3 interpreter installed in your system with the Fabric 2 package installed (`pip install fabric` should do it).